-S. A. Miles, manager of the recent Automobile Show, wrote to Superintendent Evenson acknowledging the high grade service rendered during the Automobile Show by L. R. Grant, badge No. 4204, and J. Robinson, badge No. 9588 of Cottage Grove, who were especially detailed in front of the Coliseum to expedite the handling of passengers at that point. ductor Robinson is also the subject of a special letter from Mr. G. W. Shaw, President of the Kidder Institute, Kidder, Missouri, who in an emergency borrowed \$2.00 from Conductor Robinson with which he hired a taxi and was thereby enabled to catch his train, enabling him to keep an important engagement.
-A bank draft for \$2.00 was enclosed with his letter, way to the curb.
+S. A. Miles, manager of the recent Automobile Show, wrote to Superintendent Evenson acknowledging the high grade service rendered during the Automobile Show by L. R. Grant, badge No. 4204, and J. Robinson, badge No. 9588 of Cottage Grove, who were especially detailed in front of the Coliseum to expedite the handling of passengers at that point.
+Conductor Robinson is also the subject of a special letter from Mr. G. W. Shaw, President of the Kidder Institute, Kidder, Missouri, who in an emergency borrowed \$2.00 from Conductor Robinson with which he hired a taxi and was thereby enabled to catch his train, enabling him to keep an important engagement.
+A bank draft for \$2.00 was enclosed with his letter.

 Conductor Augustus G. Roy, badge No. 9350 of Cottage Grove, through assistance rendered to a lady passenger on crutches, attracted the friendly and favorable attention of Mr. Edw.
 Brittain of 6840 Wabash Avenue.
-Conductor Roy helped the lady to the street and on her he calls his stops.
+Conductor Roy helped the lady to the street and on her way to the curb.